YassineProDev/CPP_Connect4/README.md

  - Install Visual Studio Code
  - In Visual Studio Code click on the "Extensions" icon in the left-hand menu (or press "Ctrl+Shift+X") and install the extension : "C/C++"
  - Next, you need to install a compiler.
 Go to the Oracle JDK download page: https://www.msys2.org/ and follow the differents steps
- - To install the full compiler toolchain open the cmd and type : pacman -S --needed base-devel mingw-w64-x86_64-toolchain
+ - To install the full compiler toolchain open the MYSY terminal and type : pacman -S --needed base-devel mingw-w64-x86_64-toolchain
+ -
  - Add the path to your Mingw-w64 bin folder to the Windows PATH environment variable by using the following steps:
-     - In the Windows search bar, type 'settings' to open your Windows Settings.
+     - In the Windows search bar, type 'settings' to open your Windows Settings
-     - Search for Edit environment variables for your account.
+     - Search for Edit environment variables for your account
-     - Choose the Path variable in your User variables and then select Edit.
+     - Choose the Path variable in your User variables and then select Edit
      - Select New and add the Mingw-w64 destination folder path, with \mingw64\bin appended, to the system path.
 The exact path depends on which version of Mingw-         w64 you have installed and where you installed it.
-If you used the settings above to install Mingw-w64, then add this to the path: C:\msys64\mingw64\bin.
+If you used the settings above to install Mingw-w64, then add this to the path: C:\msys64\mingw64\bin
      - Select OK to save the updated PATH.
 You will need to reopen any console windows for the new PATH location to be available

 <div align="center">